Summer nights are all about bonfires and roasting marshmallows well after sunset.

 Both kiddos and grown-ups were tickled happy upon sinking their teeth into these ooey-gooey melty yet crispy delights.

-- 7 full size (1.55 oz each) milk chocolate bars, each bar divided into quarters
+- 7 full milk chocolate bars, 1.55 oz each, each bar divided into quarters

 - 10 regular size marshmallows, cut in half horizontally